1. Tooth of the lion.

 10. Dandelion pretenders.

-There are a few plants with flowers similar to dandelions, with yellow ray florets that turn into puffy seed heads.
+There are a few plants with flowers similar to the yellow ray florets that turn into puffy seed heads.
 Three of those plants are commonly known as catsears, hawkweeds and hawksbeards.
-You can confirm that a dandelion is a dandelion by its unbranched, leafless, hairless, hollow stems.
+You can confirm that a dandelion by its unbranched, leafless, hairless, hollow stems.
 Why does it matter whether a weed is a true dandelion?
-Because if you make a wish and blow on the seed head of a false dandelion your wish won’t come true.
+Because if you make a wish and blow on the seed head of a false one your wish won’t come true.